smaremanda/add-in-docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

 - If you modify the add-in and publish it, you should run similar tests again with the published add-in.
 For other considerations, see [Next steps](#pj15_HelloProjectData_NextSteps).

  >**Note**  There are limits to the amount of data that can be returned in one query of the  **ProjectData** service; the amount of data varies by entity.
 For example, the **Projects** entity set has a default limit of 100 projects per query, but the **Risks** entity set has a default limit of 200.
 For a production installation, the code in the **HelloProjectOData** example should be modified to enable queries of more than 100 projects.
-For more information, see [Next steps](#pj15_HelloProjectData_NextSteps) and[Querying OData feeds for Project reporting data](http://msdn.microsoft.com/library/3eafda3b-f006-48be-baa6-961b2ed9fe01%28Office.15%29.aspx).
+For more information, see [Next steps](#pj15_HelloProjectData_NextSteps) and [Querying OData feeds for Project reporting data](http://msdn.microsoft.com/library/3eafda3b-f006-48be-baa6-961b2ed9fe01%28Office.15%29.aspx).

 ## Example code for the HelloProjectOData add-in